PumpFun-Bot/Pump-Fun-Bot/README.md

 <h2>📊 Overview</h2>

-**PumpFun Trading Bot** is your reliable assistant in the world of automated trading on the Solana blockchain! 🌟 With <strong>PumpFun Trading Bot</strong>, you can effectively manage your investments and stay ahead in the cryptocurrency market!</p>
+**PumpFun Trading Bot** is your reliable assistant in the world of automated trading on the Solana blockchain! 🌟 With <strong>Pump Fun Trading Bot</strong>, you can effectively manage your investments and stay ahead in the cryptocurrency market!</p>

 <p>With <strong>PumpFun Trading Bot</strong>, you can:</p>
 <ul>